And greetings once again, music lovers and thrill seekers.

 800-282-2882.

-We're just talking about this party and how everybody's just on uh the pins and needles.
+We're just talking about this party and how everybody's just on pins and needles.

-The drive-by is a panting away with excitement of Democrat delegates and the Obama people are scared to death over what Bill Clinton is gonna say tonight.
+The Democrat delegates and the Obama people are scared to death over what Bill Clinton is going to say tonight.

-So Brian Williams, anchor, NBC Nightly News spoke with the uh the uh DNC TV correspondent, uh correspondent Andrea Mitchell, NBC News, Washington, about Clinton's speech tonight, just now, just this afternoon.
+So, Brian Williams, anchor NBC Nightly News, spoke with the DNC TV corresponder and correspondent Andrea Mitchell, NBC News Washington, about Clinton's speech tonight, just now, just this afternoon.

-And Brian Williams said, Bill Clinton tonight, Andrew, it'll be interesting to know when that one is loaded in the teleprompter who has read it.
+And Brian Williams said, Bill Clinton tonight, Andrea, it'll be interesting to know when that one is loaded in the teleprompter who has read it.

-What do you think he is gonna do?
+What do you think he is going to do?

-I think it's the late load to the teleprompter.
+I think it's a late load to the teleprompter.

 And I think Mark Penn is back in the game.

-So here you've got all these big fat cats, the Obama money people angry that they don't want to pay her debt because it's gonna pay off Mark Penn, you know, the loathed quote unquote political consultant that they think brought race and all sorts of anger into the campaign.
+So here you've got all these big fat cats, the Obama money people, angry that they don't want to pay her debt because it's going to pay off Mark Penn, you know, the loathed, quote-unquote, political consultant that they think brought race and all sorts of anger into the campaign.

-And he's now back in the game helping Bill Clinton, we were told with his speech.
+And he's now back in the game helping Bill Clinton, we're told, with his speech.

 You can't make this up.